 Certain of our product candidates, such as AMT-130, require medical devices, such as a stereotactic, magnetic resonance imaging guided catheter, for product administration.
 Other of our product candidates may also require the use of a companion diagnostic device to confirm the presence of specific genetic or other biomarkers.
 We currently expect that a diagnostic test will be required to determine the levels of neutralizing antibodies present in a patient seeking treatment with etranacogene dezaparvovec, and that regulatory approval of such a diagnostic test will be required.
-The approval could adversely affect the timing of a first commercial sale of etranacogene dezaparvovec if it does not occur, or if it occurs after or delays regulatory approval of etranacogene dezaparvovec.
-Currently, CSL Behring is working directly with a third-party provider to gain regulatory health approval of such a diagnostic test, which is based on the clinical diagnostic test used during the development of etranacogene dezaparvovec.
+The approval could adversely affect the timing of a first commercial sale of etranacogene dezaparvovec if it does not occur, or if it occurs after or delays regulatory approval of such a diagnostic test, which is based on the clinical diagnostic test used during the development of etranacogene dezaparvovec.